Laser capability is now included with all versions of BTB!

 BTB can load data from these sources and can even combine them in the one project for even greater accuracy.

 Data is classified, edited all using the isometric and 3d views of Bobs Track Builder.
 Any noise within the data can be visualised and removed.
 This editing is necessary when data is collected whilst cars are still running on the track.
 Editing the data like this can allow for tracks to be scanned without the need for closing off the circuit.

-A designer can use BTB-Laser to map out a track and given accurate enough source data, it will be accurate to within a centimetre of the actual track.
+A designer can use BTB to map out a track and given accurate enough source data, it will be accurate to within a centimetre of the actual track.

-Terrain can be added and it will follow the contours of the data, with each point automatically snapping to the point cloud data as it is added.
+Terrain can be added and it will follow the contours of the data, with each vertex automatically snapping to the point cloud data as it is added.

-Walls, trees, buildings and all other objects that show up in point cloud data can be placed accurately in the scene using BTB's recent objects and wall tools that are now standard in BTB.
-More of the track can be completed in the one BTB-Laser tool without the need for third party 3d design packages.
+Walls, trees, buildings and all other objects that show up in point cloud data can be placed accurately in the scene using BTB's objects and wall tools.
+More of the track can be completed in the one BTB tool without the need for third party 3d design packages.